solygambas/kotlin-projects/13-gdgfinder/README.md

 - adding a floating action button.
 - changing the toolbar theme.
 - extracting and using dimensions.
-- creating and using custom Material color schemes.
+- creating and using custom Material color schemes with the [Color Tool](https://material.io/tools/color/).

 Based on 3 tutorials by Google Codelabs (2022):